 • Pros: Affordable option, easy setup.

-• Cons: Limited resources and potential customers for slower speeds due to shared server space.
+• Cons: Limited resources and potential slower speeds due to shared server space.

 • VPS (Virtual Private Server) Hosting: